Flame Retardants in the Home

 Mercola says, “be especially careful with polyurethane foam products manufactured prior to 2005, as these are most likely to contain PBDEs.
 If you have any of these in your home, inspect them carefully and replace ripped covers and/or any foam that appears to be breaking down.

 Also, avoid reupholstering furniture by yourself as the reupholstering process increases your risk of exposure” (source)

 Flame Retardant-Free Couches

-A lot of the big companies got rid of flame retardants in their couches that are manufactured after January 2015.
+A lot of the big companies got rid of all flame retardants in their couches manufactured after January 2015.

-Keep in mind that these companies still use foams, glues, fabric finishes and possibly particle boards that do offgas.
+Keep in mind that these companies still use foams, glues, fabric finishes and possibly particle boards that all offgas VOCs.
 I review and compare companies making green couches in this dedicated post.

-They are affordable, you can choose between natural latex and polyurethane, they are FR-free, and I was happy with all the glues, fabrics and wood used in them.
-The code MyChemFreeHouse10 will get you 10$ off.
+They are affordable, you can choose between natural latex and polyurethane.
+They are FR-free.
+I was happy with all the glues, fabrics, and wood used in them.
+The code MyChemFreeHouse5 will get you 5% off.